twever/state-of-the-data/README.md

 # state-of-the-data

-The State of the Data tools are a set of python based geoprocessing tools that evaluate the quality of topographic feature data in terms of its completeness, logical consistency, positional accuracy, source lineage, temporal accuracy, and thematic accuracy.
+The State of the Data tools are a set of python based geoprocessing tools that evaluate the quality of topographic feature data in terms of its comparative completeness, attribution richness (logical consistency), positional accuracy, source lineage, temporal accuracy (and source currency), and thematic accuracy (and feature scale/density).

 # Purpose
 The National Geospatial-Intelligence Agency (NGA) desires to maintain a full understanding of the adequacy of current data and product holdings.
 Areas where data and products meet or exceed requirements are distinguished from those where mission-relevant shortfalls exist.
 Analytic methodologies will be used to delineate those areas where mission-relevant data enrichment and production is required, whether due to pre-existing deficiencies, recent changes in world events, or changes in mission needs or priorities.